About the

 enjoys his art.
 He bases his style of playing to Lucknow Gharana that

 Chowdhury.
-Not restricting himself to one single Gharana-Subhen went on
+Not restricting himself to one single Gharana, Subhen went

-to learn the intricacies & beauty of other Gharanas that he
+to learn the intricacies and beauty of other Gharanas that he

-introduced in his playing & which has made his style of playing so
+introduced in his playing and which has made his style of playing so

 Sri Chatterjee has already accompanied outstanding musicians such as

-Pt.
-Bhimsen Joshi, Smt.
-Girija Devi, Pt.
-Jasraj, Smt.
-Sobha Gurtu, Pt.
+Pandit Bhimsen Joshi, Smt.
+Girija Devi, Pandit Jasraj, Smt.
+Sobha

-V. G. Jog, Pt.
-Rajan-Sajan Misra, Ustad Rashid Khan, Ustad Shahid
+V. G. Jog, Pandit Rajan-Sajan Misra, Ustad Rashid Khan, Ustad Shahid

-Parvez, Pt.
-Viswa Mohan Bhatt, Ustad Ashish Khan, Pt.
-Ulhas Kashalkar,
+Parvez, Pandit Viswa Mohan Bhatt, Ustad Ashish Khan, Pandit Ulhas

 many others and has earned a very good name both from the audience as